discordjs/guide/guide/command-handling/adding-features.md

 data.push(`\nYou can send \`${prefix}help [command name]\` to get info on a specific command!`);
 ```

-There's nothing really complex here; all we do is append some strings, `.map()` over the `commands` Collection, and add an additional string to let the user know how to trigger information about a specific command.
+There's nothing really complex here; all you do is append some strings, `.map()` over the `commands` Collection, and add an additional string to let the user know how to trigger information about a specific command.

 Inside the else bit, it is a bit more code, but not too much.